 In this particular case, we think allowing the 2025/26 AUG Table to roll over, so it is effective for 2026/27 and 2027/28 is beneficial and required to ensure the obligation to have an AUG Table is maintained, whilst preventing the need for an immediate procurement exercise which may become redundant.

-If this Modification was not raised and implemented, the CDSP would need to progress with a procurement event based on the ‘as is’ requirements.
+If this Modification were not raised and implemented, the CDSP would need to progress with a procurement event based on the ‘as is’ requirements.
 Due to Modification 0868 being in development and therefore potentially making material changes to the current requirements, any AUGE procurement issued is at risk of requiring subsequent change.
 As the procurement of the AUGE must be undertaken based on regulated procurement rules, which are based on the principles of ‘Transparency, Equal Treatment, Non-discrimination, Proportional’, any changes to requirements would result in the procurement advert being withdrawn and reissued under a new procurement.

 Depending on the timing of this, there is a risk that the CDSP would not be able to procure a successful AUGE to follow the procedure set out within the Framework in time, resulting in a ‘gap’ to fill from the last AUG Table (25/26), until the new contract is put in place.
 As well as the timing issue, starting a procurement exercise which subsequently becomes redundant would involve effort from both the industry and the CDSP and does not feel like an efficient use of time and funds.